asterizk/analyze_shutdowns/README.md

 ## Requirements

 - macOS (tested on Sequoia 15.5)
-- Zsh (default on modern macOS)
+- Zsh (default shell in macOS)
-- Assumes timestamps in the `last` output are for the current calendar year
+- Assumes timestamps in the `last` output use current calendar year

 ## Limitations

-- If the `last` log includes reboots across December–January, uptime values may be off (as the year is inferred)
-- Requires access to `last` command (usually present on macOS)
-- Uptime is inferred and may differ slightly from real uptime due to sleep/hibernation
+- If `last` spans multiple years and months are omitted (rare), results could be off
+- Does not account for system sleep/hibernate — only reboot gaps

 ## License